 If you’re installing on a recommended CustoMac desktop with AMI UEFI BIOS, the options are simple.
 For other systems make sure to set your BIOS to Optimized Defaults, and your hard drive to AHCI mode.
 Here are standard AMI UEFI BIOS settings for Gigabyte AMI UEFI BIOS, Gigabyte AWARD BIOS, ASUS AMI UEFI BIOS, and MSI AMI UEFI BIOS.

 You’re almost done!
 All you need to do is boot from the USB drive and install!
 For best results, insert the USB in a USB 2.0 port.

 MultiBeast is an all-in-one post-installation tool designed to enable boot from hard drive, and install support for Audio, Network, and Graphics.
 The installation is complete, but the drive isn’t bootable yet.
 Boot from the USB again, this time choosing Sierra.

 Please Like, Share and Comment your valuable thoughts 🙂

 Thanks for patronizing Ultimate Tech.
-This post is about, "Install/Boot macOS Sierra on Intel-based PC" and last updated on August 20, 2017 at 22:55 pm.
+This post is about, "Install/Boot macOS Sierra on Intel-based PC" and last updated on August 20, 2017.
 I am sure your visit to us must be quite satisfying and in line with your expectations from us.
 Just in case, it’s not as you expected from us or if you are facing any problem, kindly forward your feedback’s directly to us by leaving a Comment below.
 And, get assured response from my side.
 Your feedback’s and suggestions are extremely valuable to us.
 This Post is written by Harman Singh Hira.
 There is not any source, if any, then already mentioned so Copying or using this post’s content for your own site is not allowed.
 If anyone do so, get ready for facing DMCA.
 Please, if you like this post then share on your social networking sites.
 Assuring you of our best service always.